GreaterDane42/Subnautica-Mods/Scan for More/readme.md

 Track specific objects by adding their `TechType` to this list.

 ### `exclude`
-Only use if you want to track all life or fragments _except_ for a few.
+Use if you want to track all life or all fragments _except_ for a few.
 Add the exceptions' `TechType`s to this list.

-## TechType ##
+## TechTypes ##

-The TechType of an object is identical to its [Spawn ID](https://subnautica.fandom.com/wiki/Spawn_IDs_(Subnautica)#Raw_IDs_List).
+An object's `TechType` is identical to its [Spawn ID](https://subnautica.fandom.com/wiki/Spawn_IDs_(Subnautica)#Raw_IDs_List), which you can lookup online.

-Don't forget to put "quotes" around the text when adding to the configuration file, and a comma between each TechType.
+Don't forget to put "quotes" around the text when adding to the configuration file, and a comma between each `TechType`.

 ## Limitations! ##